-- [31] The same applies to the ongoing verification of building work.
-A failure to notify the Council of changes to the consented documents defeats the purpose of the process.
-Moreover undertaking building works that vary from those that have been consented can potentially put person and property at risk of failure. - [32] Given that the Respondent did not follow the consented plans as outlined in paragraph [11] above and these items relating to the Respondent's work was failed by the council hence requiring remedial action the Board finds that the disciplinary offence has been committed.
+- [29] The same applies to the ongoing verification of building work.
+A failure to notify the Council of changes to the consented documents defeats the purpose of the process Moreover undertaking building works that vary from those that have been consented can potentially put person and property at risk of harm. - [30] The failures with respect to the cladding have been dealt with under negligence.
+The remaining issues with regard to failing to build in accordance with the building consent were the change to the insulation and the building wrap.